Definition

 - Includes occlusion and stenosis of cerebral and precerebral arteries.

-World Health Organization Definition:
+World Health Organization Definition

 - Stroke is described as a syndrome involving rapidly developing focal (or global) cerebral dysfunction.